MaximeMRF/v7-docs/content/start/introduction.md

 AdonisJS is designed for real-world backend applications:

-- **REST APIs** — Build type-safe APIs for mobile apps or SPAs.
+- **REST APIs**: Build type-safe APIs for mobile apps or SPAs.
 Companies use AdonisJS to power APIs serving millions of requests.

-- **Full-stack web applications** — Use Edge templates for server-rendered pages, or pair with Vue/React for hybrid applications.
+- **Full-stack web applications**: Use Edge templates for server-rendered pages, or pair with Vue/React for hybrid applications.
 The MVC structure keeps your backend organized as your app grows.

-- **SaaS platforms** — Build multi-tenant applications without relying on third-party services for core functionality like authentication, authorization, or background jobs.
+- **SaaS platforms**: Build multi-tenant applications without relying on third-party services for core functionality like authentication, authorization, or background jobs.

 Whether you're building a startup MVP or a production system serving thousands of users, AdonisJS provides the foundation without getting in your way.